pwilmart/Sea_lion_urine_SpC/README.md

 ![scores_none_4plus_noMod](images/scores_none_4plus_noMod.png)
 ![scores_none_4plus_oxMet](images/scores_none_4plus_oxMet.png)

-Things are generally similar to the other subclass distributions, but the overall numbers of correct matches is smaller.
+Things are generally similar to the other subclass distributions, but the overall numbers of correct matches are usually smaller.
 We have a considerably more noise (larger relative red distributions compared to the blue), so we have to set higher score cutoffs to keep the 1% FDR.
 For this data, we have quite a few "extra" matches that we would have lost if we had strictly required accurate masses.

 ---

-### PSM statistics
+## PSM statistics

 The PAW filtering requires that peptides be at least 7 amino acids in length.
 Charge states of 2+, 3+, and 4+ are allowed for high resolution data.
 Each peptide subclass is filtered independently to a 1% FDR so that an overall dataset FDR of 1% can be obtained.
 We can tally the numbers of net correct matches in the various subclasses to see what the data characteristics are.
 There were 1,262,185 MS2 scans in total.
 There were 248,853 scans that exceeded the discriminant score thresholds.
 The overall ID rate was 19.7%